 + There isn't an endless supply of ammo and stimpaks

-Just try it out!
+Just try it out for yourself!
 It's a small file, but it adds a lot to the immersion and fun of the game in my opinion.

 I'm going to try and go into detail over every change I have made, why I changed it, what you can expect from it, and the editor ID so that you can open up FO3Edit and modify it yourself if you so choose!

 Here is the list:

 Increased Weapon Damage - *Updated* (fDamageSkillBase, fDamageSkillMult, fAVDMeleeDamageStrengthMult)

 Weapon skill base is the default amount of damage you do with a weapon at 0 skill points.
 Originally, it was .5 so that would be 50% of the weapon's listed damage.
 SkillMult increased it according to your weapon skill.
 This was .5 so that you did 50% more damage at 100 weapon skill adding up to a total of 100% of weapon damage.
 I have changed this to 1.25 and .75 respectively.
 This means that at 100 weapons skill, you will doing x2 the damage listed on the weapon (it shows up on the pipboy).
 This also affects NPCs!
 So now, getting shot by a raider is a much more serious situation, no steamrolling the poor souls at springvale school, you must use cover to your advantage if you want to survive.
 I also increased the melee damage strength multiplier from .5 to .9.
 I thought strength did a pathetic amount of addon damage to melee weapons.
 Once again, this affects NPCs and it stacks with the weapon skill changes, so getting hit by a sledgehammer is going to feel like you actually got hit by a sledgehammer!